 With reference to induction activities, it should be noted that in financial year 2023, several initiatives were taken to provide directors and statutory auditors with adequate knowledge of the reference sector, Company and Group dynamics and their evolution, and of the reference legislative and regulatory framework, also with the help of Group managers and consultants; dedicated meetings were also organised to describe specific aspects of Nexi's business sector.
-In particular, 6 meetings were held in which the following topics were discussed: (i) Risk Appetite Framework; (ii) new organisational structure; (iii) strategic transactions.
+In particular, 5 meetings were held in which the following topics were discussed: (i) strategic plan; (ii) digital Euro; (iii) cyber resilience; (iv) Digital Operational Resilience Act (DORA).